sayantanbasu05/ERKLG/README.md

 ### Proposed Intrinsic Evaluation Datasets
 We have released two datasets for intrinsic evaluation, namely, COV19_729 and COV19_25.
 The datasets are present in [dataset for intrinsic evaluation](https://github.com/sayantanbasu05/ERKLG/tree/master/Dataset%20for%20Intrinsic%20Evaluation) folder that contain 729 and 25 entities along with their types (chemicals, proteins or diseases).
 Each entity has a corresponding physician rating (on a scale of 1 to 5) which measures its association with COVID-19.

+For a more detailed explanation of the project, please visit this [blog post](https://www.deepwizai.com/erlkg)

+#### Author Details: [Sayantan Basu](https://www.linkedin.com/in/sayantan-basu-a29861a1/), [Sinchani Chakraborty](https://www.linkedin.com/in/sinchani-chakraborty-087321ab/), [Atif Hassan](https://www.linkedin.com/in/atif-hassan-1a8a45127/), Sana Siddique and [Ashish Anand](https://www.linkedin.com/in/anandashish/)

 ### Cite
 If your work is inspired by our research and/or you use our provided datasets then please cite this paper.